 - Needing a court to appoint a guardian.
 Without planning, you may need the court to appoint someone to make decisions, leading to extra expense and requiring private information to be revealed to the court.

 For the family who is not sure where to turn for helpful information about this topic – this is the place.
 Every week, sometimes every day, we help families facing these difficult issues.
-This is Joshua‘s special area of interest and he prides himself on his unique understanding of the issues families face when it comes to Medicaid and nursing homes.

 We are always ready to help a family facing a difficult, urgent situation.
 However, we enjoy helping families plan ahead (sometimes years in advance) even more.
 With advance planning, we can protect more assets, provide more peace of mind, and better guide you in making choices so your loved one can stay independent as long as possible.